Soaky

 Soaky was the name of a brand of bubble bath produced by Colgate-Palmolive.
-The product was referred to as “The Fun Bath” on its label and was targeted at young children.
+The product was referred to as "The Fun Bath" on its label and was targeted at young children.

-Soaky’s major selling point was that the bottles the bubble bath came in could be reused as toy figures once the contents were used up.
-The brand’s mascot was a young boy named The Soaky Kid.
+Soaky's major selling point was that the bottles the bubble bath came in could be reused as toy figures once the contents were used up.
+The brand's mascot was a young boy named The Soaky Kid.

-The product’s popularity peaked in the 1960s, during which time Colgate-Palmolive was able to secure licenses to use popular cartoon characters to sell Soaky.
-These included, but were not limited to, Bugs Bunny, Casper the Friendly Ghost, Mickey Mouse, Pluto, Bullwinkle J. Moose, and The Chipmunks.
+The product's popularity peaked in the 1960s, during which time Colgate-Palmolive was able to secure licenses to use popular cartoon characters to sell Soaky.
+These included, but were not limited to, Bugs Bunny, Casper the Friendly Ghost, Mickey Mouse, Pluto, Rocky the Flying Squirrel, Bullwinkle J. Moose, and The Chipmunks.
 Colgate-Palmolive even went as far as to release a special promotional greeting card featuring the Chipmunks that doubled as a playable record.
 The combination of the promotional methods led the product to take a large share of the children's bath products market.